A Risk-Averse Preview-based $Q$-Learning Algorithm: Application to Highway Driving of Autonomous Vehicles: A Sampling-based Convex Program for Risk-averse preview-based Learning

-where ${g_{\pi^k}}(s)$ is used as shorthand for ${g_{{\pi^k}(s)}}(s)$.
 Note that even though the cost is defined over an infinite horizon for simplicity of the analysis and design, the effective horizon of the planning, after which the reward can be ignored, is finite due to the discount factor and depends on the value of the discount factor.
-Moreover, safety and performance specifications are encoded in the reward function ${g_{\pi^k}}(s)$.
+Note also that safety and performance specifications are encoded in the reward functions ${\bar R_k^{}}$.

-Since the probability transitions ${\bar P}\left( {{s^\prime }\mid s,\pi_k(s)} \right)$ and the reward function ${g_{\pi^k}}(s)$ provided by the RAU are probabilistic, optimizing the expected value of the cost function (\ref{eq:8}) is not good enough since it can lead to performance fluctuation and even unsafe behaviors.
-To account for the risk or variance of the performance, which provides high-confidence safety assurance, the entropic based risk-averse cost function $J$ is used as
+Since the probability transitions ${\bar P}\left( {{s^\prime }\mid s,\pi_k(s)} \right)$ and the reward functions ${\bar R_k^{}}$ provided by the RAU are probabilistic, optimizing the expected value of the cost function (\ref{eq:8}) is not good enough since it can lead to performance fluctuation and even unsafe behaviors.
+To account for the risk or variance of the performance, which provides high-confidence safety assurance, the entropic-based risk-averse cost function $J$ is used as